 GeneCards Summary for FCN3 Gene

 FCN3 (Ficolin (Collagen/Fibrinogen Domain Containing) 3) is a Protein Coding gene.
 Diseases associated with FCN3 include immunodeficiency due to ficolin 3 deficiency and rheumatic fever.
-Among its related pathways are Complement Pathway and Creation of C4 and C2 activators.
-GO annotations related to this gene include carbohydrate binding.
+Among its related pathways are Immune System and Immune response Lectin induced complement pathway.
+GO annotations related to this gene include carbohydrate binding and antigen binding.
 An important paralog of this gene is FIBCD1.

 UniProtKB/Swiss-Prot for FCN3 Gene

 May function in innate immunity through activation of the lectin complement pathway.
 Calcium-dependent and GlcNAc-binding lectin.
 Has affinity with GalNAc, GlcNAc, D-fucose, as mono/oligosaccharide and lipopolysaccharides from S.typhimurium and S.minnesota.